clojurebridge-minneapolis/track1-chatter/README.md

      (map (fn [m] [:tr [:td (:name m)] [:td (:message m)]]) messages)]
 ```

-Now when you move the mouse over a row, the entire row becomes highlighted.
-Dynamic effects in the browser are implemented
+Now, when you move the mouse over a row, the entire row becomes
+highlighted.
+Dynamic effects in the browser are implemented using a
-using a language called Javascript.
-We won't talk about Javascript except to say that it exists and the javascript part of
+language called JavaScript.
+We won't talk about JavaScript except to
+say that it exists and the JavaScript part of Bootstrap was what we
-Bootstrap was what we imported into the page with the ```include-js``` call.
+imported into the page with the `include-js` call.

-Let's create our own css file to center the heading.
-Create a file ```chatter.css``` in the ```resources/public``` directory.
+Let's create our own CSS file to center the heading.
+Create a file `chatter.css` in the `resources/public` directory.
 Inside, paste:

 ```css